atolab/dds-ishapes/README.md

 Where <install-location> is the location of Cyclone DDS C++ package

 ### Windows:
 ospl_demo_ishapes is intalled in <cxxx_install-location>/bin directory of Eclipse Cyclone installation.
-To run it  you should need to simply do the following:
+To run it  you need to simply do the following:

       C:\> start <install-location>\bin\cyclone_demo_ishapes
       C:\> start <install-location>\bin\cyclone_demo_ishapes